cse-labs/k8s-quickstart/04-Kubernetes-Kind-Cluster/README.md

 ## Azure Secure Baseline

-A version of `PnP Azure Secure Baseline` is on this image in the `/workspaces` directory
+- The `OCW Azure Secure Baseline` repo is cloned in the `/workspaces` directory

-The rest of the hack will use this repo
+- The rest of the hack will use this repo
+- Open the repo in Codespaces with the `File - Open Folder` menu option

-Run `git pull` to make sure you have the latest version
+- Run `git pull` to make sure you have the latest version

 ```bash